 Have you tried optimizing your slow website but the load time still remains the same in Pingdom and GTMetrix speed test?
-If that’s you, I’m going to show you the underlying reasons responsible for slow loading websites.
+If that’s you, I’m going to show you the underlying reasons responsible for your website loading slow.

 Truth is, nobody likes a website that takes forever to load.
 If we can first identify the problems and root causes of what’s making your site slow, then we’ve achieved half of the solution.

-Disastrous Consequences Of Having A Slow Website In This Age
+Disastrous Consequences Of Having A Website Loading Slow In This Age

 In this present age of speed where anything a user wants can be quickly gotten with the click of a mouse button, the patience of people has grown thin.